-If you’re experiencing some of the depression symptoms described here, there is a possibility that you might be experiencing depression.
+If you’re experiencing some of the depressive symptoms described here, there is a possibility that you might be experiencing depression.
 However, self-diagnosis is never a reliable method, and only further complicates things.
 It’s easier to deny the possibility of something like depression, especially because it can seem like a very scary condition.
 However, a diagnosis does not magically make your symptoms worse.
 A depression diagnosis can, however, lead to treatment, which makes you feel better.
 If you’ve been feeling down, getting checked out by a mental health professional can save you a lot of grief.

 If you think you might have depression, get confirmation sooner rather than later.
 It never hurts to know, but it can hurt not knowing.
-If you don’t know a professional (such as a doctor or psychologist) to talk to, start by talking to a parent, teacher, or mentor you trust.
+If you don’t know a mental health professional (such as a doctor or psychologist) to talk to, start by talking to a parent, teacher, or mentor you trust.
 Be honest about how you feel with someone you trust and see if you together can’t find someone to help you understand what’s going on.

 After a diagnosis, teen depression treatment will depend entirely on a variety of factors, including the specifics of what you’re struggling with and the circumstances you’re living with.
 Depression treatment has come a long way in just a few decades and living with depression no longer has to be agony.
 You can lead a happy life with the right mental health treatment.
 Sometimes, it can take some trial-and-error to figure out what that treatment might be.
 Be patient and be honest about your feelings and results – it can help professionals make the necessary adjustments to help you find more effective depression treatment.